MaximilianLombardo/PySCES/README.md

 3. **Manual Stratification Strategy**: Refining our approach to manually stratify data by cell type, which has proven to be the most effective approach for large datasets.

-4. **Documentation and Code Cleanup**: Updating documentation to reflect the current status and plan, and cleaning up code to improve maintainability and performance.
+4. **Documentation and Code Cleanup**: Updating documentation to reflect the Numba-focused architecture, and cleaning up code to improve maintainability and performance.

 5. **NumPy 2.0 Compatibility**: Replacing temporary monkey patches with proper type handling throughout the codebase.

+6. **Performance Optimization**: Further optimizing the Numba implementation for very large datasets.

 For a detailed breakdown of the project status and next steps, see the [Current Status and Next Steps](docs/Current_Status_and_Next_Steps.md) document.